Tips for Effective Lead Nurturing and Management

-“My click-through and response rate has gone up by more than 25% because I use videos in my sales outreach and even in my sales automation campaigns.
+“My click-through and response rate has increased by more than 25% because I use videos in my sales outreach and sales automation campaigns.
 “Video makes for a unique experience that makes me stand out from the competition and has been shown to get people more interested in what I have to offer,” says Thebeau.

 Plus, Gabriel Marguglio of Nextiny says, “Video is also very helpful when people are deciding between you and your main competitor in the final stages of the sales process.”

-“A video can make a big difference right now because you can introduce your team and show what you’re going to do or how you or your product will help them.
-More importantly, it makes a product or service more personal, which makes it easier to connect with clients when we don’t see them face-to-face.
+“A video can make a big difference right now because you can introduce your team and show what you will do or how you or your product will help them.
+More importantly, it makes a product or service more personal, which makes it easier to connect with clients when we don’t see them face-to-face.”

 Another company that uses this method is Vaetas.
-In fact, V. Michael Santoro says, “Our statistics show that conversions for cold video emails go up by 38% and conversions for warm follow-up video emails and text messages go up by 98%.”
+V. Michael Santoro says, “Our statistics show that conversions for cold video emails go up by 38% and conversions for warm follow-up video and text messages go up by 98%.”

 10. Offer to give custom sales presentations

 Matej Kukucka of Post Affiliate Pro says, “From my experience, DEMO is the best way to connect with leads and turn them into customers.”